Coveo for ServiceNow widget reference

 • In the Minimum time between automatic queries box, enter the number of milliseconds there should be between each query, that’s between each time the widget refreshes with new results based on the user’s input.
 The default number is 750 milliseconds.
 Increase this number to make the widget refresh less often.

-• Check the Display for anonymous users box if you want the widget to be visible to users that aren’t logged in your portal.
+• Enable the Display for anonymous users option if you want the widget to be visible to users that aren’t logged in your portal.

-• Check the Disable first load query box if you want the widget to wait for user input before displaying content recommendations.
+• Enable the Disable first load query option if you want the widget to wait for user input before displaying content recommendations.
 When the box is unchecked, the widget shows recommendations before the user starts typing in the case creation form.

 Field change

-The Main Search widget is meant to replace your service portal search page.
-It displays a Coveo-powered search page, complete with a search box, a result list, and facets.
+The Coveo search page widget is meant to replace your service portal search page with a Coveo-powered search page that includes a search box, a result list, and facets.

 • In the Scope and Component boxes, enter keywords to identify your widgets according to your naming convention.

-• In the Search Page box, enter the Coveo-powered search page name to use in the Main Search widget (see Customize Your Coveo-Powered Search Page).
+• In the Search Page ID box, enter the ID of the Coveo-powered search page you want to use in the search widget.

 • The CSS classes box can be used to customize the widget CSS.

-• Check the Display for anonymous users box if you want the widget to be visible to users that aren’t logged in your portal.
+• Enable the Display for anonymous users option if you want the widget to be visible to users that aren’t logged in to your portal.

 Page View Tracker

-The Page View Tracker is an invisible widget that tracks the journey of each user on your site, i.e, the pages they visit and the items they click.
+The Coveo Page View Tracker widget is an invisible widget that tracks the journey of each user on your site.
+More precisely, it tracks the pages they visit and the items they click.
 This data is compiled and analyzed by Coveo Machine Learning (Coveo ML) to provide personalized content recommendations based on the items in which users with a similar profile and journey are interested.
-The Page View Tracker can be added anywhere in a page.
+The Coveo Page View Tracker widget can be added anywhere on a page.

 Note